 ETFs linked to the alternative meat industry

 Not sure which company to invest in?
 Why not invest in dozens at once via the Sustainable Future of Food ETF (Rize)?
 It is made up of 43 companies ($253 million in assets under management) including Oatly and Beyond Meat.
-Tip: you can add this ETF to your Savings Plan.
+Tip: you can add this ETF to your Investment plan.

 Want to know more about these alternative meat stocks and ETFS?
 Visit their profiles in the BUX Zero app!